 2.1.6.1.
 Client Sends Code

-A Client makes a Token Request by presenting its Authorization Grant (in the form of an Authorization Code) to the Token Endpoint using the grant_type value authorization_code, as described in Section 4.1.3 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+A Client makes a Token Request by presenting its Authorization Grant (in the form of an Authorization Code) to the Token Endpoint using the grant_type value authorization_code, as described in Section 4.1.3 of OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749].
 The Client MUST authenticate to the Token Endpoint using the HTTP Basic method, as described in 2.3.1 of OAuth 2.0.
-(This method is the one identified by using the client_secret_basic authentication method value in OpenID Connect Discovery 1.0 (Sakimura, N., Bradley, J., Jones, M., and E. Jay, “OpenID Connect Discovery 1.0,” November 2014.)
+(This method is the one identified by using the client_secret_basic authentication method value in OpenID Connect Discovery 1.0 (Sakimura, N., Bradley, J., Jones, M., and E. Jay, “OpenID Connect Discovery 1.0,” August 2015.)
 [OpenID.Discovery]).

-The Client sends the parameters to the Token Endpoint using the HTTP POST method and the Form Serialization, per Section 3.2 (Form Serialization), as described in Section 4.1.3 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+The Client sends the parameters to the Token Endpoint using the HTTP POST method and the Form Serialization, per Section 3.2 (Form Serialization), as described in Section 4.1.3 of OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749].

 Communication with the Token Endpoint MUST utilize TLS.
 See Section 7.1 (TLS Requirements) for more information on using TLS.